sushant403/logistics-cluster-application/README.md

 ## TU Eigth Semester Project

+* National Logistics Cluster (NLC) is a project to develop a web application for the semester project..

+---

-Prepared by Nitika and Sushant
+Prepared by Nitika Bhatta and Sushant Poudel

+Kathford International College, Balkumari, Lalitpur

+Thank You!